-https://www.ageuk.org.uk/notts/our-services/exercise-and-physical-activity/gettingstarted-with-walking/ Over the years a regular programme of walks has developed, and a dedicated team of volunteers has emerged.
+Over the years a regular programme of walks has developed, and a dedicated team of volunteers has emerged.

-The annual Duathlon takes place in October each year combining cycling and running (see Appendix 17).
+The annual Duathlon takes place in October each year with a combination of cycling and activities (see Appendix 17).

 Figure 15 - Broxtowe Duathlon